Lesson 5 of 7 - evolve a high-nurturance family

 Why is the Public Unaware of This Cycle?

-Are you aware of the current global fear of a deadly bird-flu pandemic?
+Are you aware of the recent global fear of a deadly bird-flu pandemic?
 Of the ominous predicted effects of global warming?
-Of the alarming rise in U.S. obesity in kids and adults?
+Of the rise of global terrorist threats and activities?
 If so, how do you know of these?
 I suspect you'd say "TV, newspapers, magazines, and/or the Web" - yes?

 One reason the [wounds + unawareness] cycle is unknown to the public is that media editors and producers haven't featured it.
 Four possible reasons are...

-• no one has proposed and documented the cycle, or...
+• no respected sources have proposed and documented the cycle, or...

 • they have, but people don't (want to) believe it (once true of global warming, and looming oil and water shortages); and/or...

 • To stop this toxic cycle, couples need to be certified to marry and/or raise kids - meaning some sort of government regulation.
-This is so intrusive and repugnant that any serious attempt to pass and enforce such legislation would probably cause riots.
+This is so repugnant that any serious attempt to pass and enforce such legislation would probably cause anarchy.

 Discovering the Cycle

-By the improbable confluence of several factors.
-I was trained as a mechanical engineer (BSME, Stanford U.), and have always been curious about how things work (or don't).
-I'm also a trained, veteran (31 years) family-systems therapist (MSW), specializing in understanding and improving dysfunctional families and relationships.
-That led me to study effective communications and parenting, healthy and in-complete grief, and addiction dynamics and management.
+I was trained as a mechanical engineer and have always been curious about how things work (or don't).
+I'm also a trained, veteran (36 years) family-systems therapist (MSW), specializing in understanding and improving dysfunctional families and relationships.
+That has led me to study effective communications and parenting, healthy and incomplete grief, and addiction dynamics and management.

-In 1986, I discovered "by accident" that my parents were both functional alcoholics - so I was (am) an "ACA" - Adult Child of an Alcoholic family.
+In 1986, I discovered "by accident" that my parents were functional alcoholics - so I was (am) an "ACA" - Adult Child of an Alcoholic family.
 This explained much about my own painful life, and I began "recovery" from the psychological wounds of being raised in an addicted (low-nurturance) family.
-My heal-ing included shifting from 35 years' adult atheism to firm faith in - and experiencing - a benign, attentive Supreme Being.
+My healing included shifting from 35 years' adult atheism to firm faith in - and experiencing - a benign, attentive Higher Power.

-Soon after "accidentally" learning my ACA identity, I attended a Chicago seminar on "personality parts" and "internal-family systems therapy" by veteran psychologist Dr. Richard Schwartz.
-It changed my life and the way I did therapy, and explained the roots of epidemic false-self wounding.
+Soon after "accidentally" learning my ACA identity, I attended a Chicago seminar on "personality parts" and "internal-family systems (IFS) therapy" by veteran psychologist Dr. Richard Schwartz.
+It changed my life and the way I did therapy, and it explained the roots of epidemic psychological wounding.

 I read voraciously about personal and family dynamics, multiple personalities, addictions, marriage, divorce, communications, spirituality, and various "mental illnesses."
-My learning was tested and expan-ded by working clinically with over 1000 average Midwestern U.S. adults with wide range of presenting problems since 1981.
+My learning was shaped by working clinically with over 1000 average Midwestern U.S. adults with wide range of presenting problems since 1981.

 As I composed the articles in this Web site over many years and the six related guidebooks, the "elephant" (cycle) coalesced.
 Evidence of it continued to mount in my client contacts and family - and now I see its symptoms everywhere.
 Web-site visitors' feedback and poll-responses consistently confirm it.
-For example, 80% of the site visitors responding to the poll question "Do you believe in personality subselves?" say "Yes, without question."
+For example, ~80% of the site visitors responding to the poll question "Do you believe personality subselves are real?" say "Yes, without question."

 How Does the Cycle Work?